linode/docs/docs/databases/mariadb/how-to-install-mariadb-on-centos-7.md

         create database testdb;
         grant all on testdb.* to 'testuser' identified by 'password';

-2. Then exit MariaDB.
+2. Then exit MariaDB:

         exit

 ### Create a Sample Table

-1. Log back in as `testuser`.
+1. Log back in as `testuser`:

         mysql -u testuser -p

 2. Create a sample table called `customers`.
-This creates a table with a customer ID field of the type `INT` for integer (auto-incremented for new records, used as the primary key), as well as two fields for storing the customer's name.
+This creates a table with a customer ID field of the type `INT` for integer (auto-incremented for new records, used as the primary key), as well as two fields for storing the customer's name:

         use testdb;
         create table customers (customer_id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, first_name TEXT, last_name TEXT);